Research

 The key parameter in relating demand and equilibrium prices is investors' elasticity of demand with respect to the price.
 Unlike previous studies, which rely on cross-sectional estimates in levels, this paper proposes estimating elasticities from investors' trades, that is changes in their portfolios.
 Using the estimation, I find that elasticities are 4 times larger than what previous estimates suggest.

-Coauthors: Antoine Didisheim, Andreas Schrimpf and Semyon Malamud
+The Equilibrium Flow-Return Relation (joint with Antoine Didisheim, Andreas Schrimpf and Semyon Malamud)

 Returns and flows exhibit a high contemporaneous correlation.
 How can we identify whether returns are driven by flows or flows simply respond to contemporaneous returns?
 We develop a simple equilibrium model that disentangles the two channels and leads to an explicit bias-correction formula.

-Portfolio Holdings and the Origins of Demand Elasticities
+Portfolio Holdings and the Origins of Demand Elasticities (joint with Lorenzo Bretscher and Giorgio Ottonello)

 We study the use of holdings data across different asset classes more broadly.
 We document a set of stylized facts and show that the inference of structural parameters (such as demand elasticities) critically depends on the asset class-specific definitions of demand, supply and price and their joint distribution.